 When are you least likely to practice self-care?

 I notice that I haven’t been practicing self-care enough, or need to adjust it, when I feel easily overwhelmed, become emotionally reactive and don’t have the bandwidth to handle curve balls that life throws at me.
-I also notice it when I start to be harder on myself and blame myself and show less compassion towards myself and others.
+Consequently, I also notice it when I start to be harder on myself and blame myself and show less compassion towards myself and others.
 I tend to lose my sense of curiosity and adventure and overall feel that I have less physical energy.

 What do you like most about your self-care practices?

 I like how I feel, think and connect to myself and others when practicing them.
 I also notice that I am able to be and live as a better version of myself.
-I notice that I am able to pause before reacting to people, places and situations, and act in a way more consistent with my goals, values and visions.
+Additionally, I notice that I am able to pause before reacting to people, places and situations, and act in a way more consistent with my goals, values and visions.
 I also tend to have less of a need to consume in general, whether it be food, media or buying things.

 How would you like to grow your self-care practices?

 I would like to build more of my self-practices within a community, as it is easy to believe that I am alone and isolated, especially during this challenging time.
-I look forward to the personal growth in the face of current challenges to adapt my self-care practices.
+I look forward to the personal growth in the face of current challenges to adapt my personal care practices.
 Curiosity and a sense of adventure are key ingredients to the process.